Argel-Tal/DataScience-Notes/STAT312 Lecture Summaries.md

 # Linear Discriminant Analysis (LDA):
 ### Purpose:
 Can we know something about the values and features, given the allocation of instances into predetermined classes.
-Uses a class dependant covariance matrix to create meaningful variables.
+Uses a __class independant covariance matrix__ to create meaningful variables.
 _f<sub>c</sub>(x) = P(x|Y=c)_

 ### Requirements: